OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 - Kubectl (1.14.9)

 :::hint
-The version of `kubectl` can be overridden in by setting the variable `Octopus.Action.Kubernetes.CustomKubectlExecutable` to the following value `c:\tools\kubectl\version\kubectl.exe` where version is one of the following:
+The version of `kubectl` can be overridden by setting the variable `Octopus.Action.Kubernetes.CustomKubectlExecutable` to the following value `c:\tools\kubectl\version\kubectl.exe` where version is one of the following:
 - `1.11.1`
 - `1.11.3`